-- 4. (10) Plot growth.lead1 against ratio, and do a nonparametric regression of the former on the latter.
-Describe the results, and compare them to those of Problem 2. - 5.
-(15) Economic growth rates tend to be rather persistent over time within countries.
-Estimate an additive model where growth.lead1 is predicted from growth and ratio.
+- 4. (6) Plot growth.lead1 against ratio, and do a nonparametric regression of the former on the latter.
+Describe the results, and compare them to those of Q2. - 5.
+(10) Estimate an additive model where growth.lead1 is predicted from growth and ratio.
 Is the partial response to the previous year's growth nearly linear?
 Should it be?
 Compare the partial response function for debt to the curves from problems 2 and 4. - 6.
-(10) Create a new variable, growth.lag1, which represents the previous year's growth rate (with NAs in appropriate places), and add it to the data set.
+(6) Create a new variable, growth.lag1, which represents the previous year's growth rate (with NAs in appropriate places), and add it to the data set.
 Plot it against ratio and fit a nonparametric regression.
 Does ratio do a better job of predicting growth or growth.lag1? - 7.
-(15) Estimate an additive model in which the current year's ratio is predicted by last year's ratio, last year's growth, and the current year's growth.
+(10) Estimate an additive model in which the current year's ratio is predicted by last year's ratio, last year's growth, and the current year's growth.
 (You may have to create a new column.)
 Describe the partial response functions, and whether any predictor variables could be dropped. - 8.
-(15) Explain what we would have to assume for the model in Problem 5 to give us an unconfounded estimate of the causal effect of government debt on future economic growth; be as specific as possible.
+(15) What we would have to assume for the model in Q5 to give us an unconfounded estimate of the causal effect of government debt on future economic growth?
+Be as specific as possible.
 (You may want to draw some DAGs, and include them in your write-up.)
-Comment on how plausible those assumptions are, and on what might go wrong if the assumptions fail.
+Comment on how plausible those assumptions are, and on what might go wrong if they fail. - 9.
+(1) Timing How long, roughly, did you spend on this assignment?
+How much of that time was spent on math, on coding/debugging, and on writing?